 FSAAC accepts proposals throughout the academic year.
-However, the catalog must be finalized by the publication date of the catalog set by KBOR, and that will be our contract for an entire academic year of curriculum.
-The deadlines provided in the link above allow us to meet that deadline.
-The goal is to work ahead and provide a full year for students to have an understanding of the course options in advance to enrolling.
+However, the catalog must be finalized by the publication date of the catalog set by KBOR, and that is considered the official contract for an entire academic year of curriculum.
+The deadlines provided in the link above allow K-State to meet that deadline.
+The goal is to work ahead and provide a full year for students to have an understanding of the course options in advance of enrolling.

 Graduate course and curriculum proposals (except DVM proposals) must be approved by the GC first to be considered by FSAAC.
-One should typically allow a month for GC to process proposals and send them to FSAAC.
-If approval from KBOR is necessary and a college is seeking an effective date of the following fall term, all documentation should be submitted to FSAAC in time for its second meeting in November.
-However, FS has no control over how fast KBOR approves curriculum.
-For changes with final approval in FS, the proposals should be at FSAAC by the second meeting in September for a spring implementation or the second meeting in February for a Fall implementation.
-Thus, colleges should note these deadlines and consider having faculty meetings early in the semester.
-Submission to FSAAC by these deadlines does not guarantee that a proposal will be effective at the anticipated date.
-Questions, concerns, or missing information often cause delays in approval.
+If approval from KBOR is necessary and a college is seeking an effective date of the following fall term, all documentation should be submitted to FSAAC in time for its second meeting in November of the preceding year.
+Colleges should plan curriculum changes at least one year in advance to allow sufficient time for review and approval.
+While FS has no control over how quickly KBOR acts, early planning reduces the risk of delays.
+For changes requiring only FS approval, proposals should reach FSAAC by the second meeting in September for implementation the following spring, or by the second meeting in February for implementation the following Fall.
+Submission by these deadlines does not guarantee the anticipated effective date, as questions concerns, or missing information often cause delays.
+Colleges should use these timelines and schedule faculty meetings early in the planning cycle.

-Note: The Office of the Registrar updates the K-State Catalog throughout the year after proposals are approved.
-Once a year, the Office of the Registrar publishes an official annual K-State Catalog.
-The Office of the Registrar uses this official catalog for any requests relating to academic activity for that particular year.
+Note: The Office of the Registrar updates the K-State Catalog based on the guidance provided on the Catalog Deadlines website.

+Additional Note: Credit and noncredit microcredentials are reviewed/approved throughout the calendar year using an expedited process in the curriculum system.
+More information on the specifics of the process is provided in this document.
+All microcredentials require a supplemental data collection form, which includes relevant and detailed assessment information, and the metadata aligned with the university’s digital credentialing platform.

 Responsibilities of Approving Bodies